EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 ===============

-As you may know, Eth1 clients are renamed to **Execution Layer** clients and Eth2 clients are renamed to **Consensus Layer** clients and **we need to run both at the same time** (EL+CL) so they can work together.
+As you may know, Eth1 clients are renamed to **Execution Layer** clients and Eth2 clients are renamed to **Consensus Layer** clients. **We need to run both at the same time** (EL+CL) so they can work together.

-The image includes all Consensus Layer clients and Execution Layer binaries ready to run and all necessary tools to make the deposit and generate the keys to enable a Validator.
+The image includes all Consensus Layer clients and Execution Layer binaries ready to run through Systemd services and all necessary tools to make a deposit in the staking contract and generate the keys to enable a Validator.

 This is the software included: